SSPark04/CS362---Project-Team19/docs/reports/Progress_Report-Week7.md

 ### Goals planned for this week

-- Finish slides
+- Finished eevent sorter
-- Review Week 7 materials
+- Finished Email parser
-- Start creating skeleton code
+- Add test suits for both

 ### Team progress and issues

-- **what team member did:** Finished slides on risk
+- **what team member did:** Built the event sorter and email parser functionality
-- **what worked:** Completing slides and memorizing presentation sections
+- **what worked:** I found that the documention we laid out was helpfull in implementing this.
-- **what team member learned:** How to present a more technical presentation
+- **what team member learned:** How to integrate smaller level functionality into a larger project

 ### Goals planned for next week (Lower-level individual tasks)

-- Start implementing login system in 5 days
+- Finnish automatic email update 3 days
-- Review Outlook and email integration in 6 days
+- Deing more test for the email and other function to get ready fo intial build 4 days

 ---